rmusser01/Infosec_Reference/Draft/Draft/Steal Everything Kill Everyone Profit.md

 [Weapons of Mass Distraction](http://conference.hitb.org/hitbsecconf2014kul/materials/D2T1%20-%20Haroon%20Meer%20Azhar%20Desai%20and%20Marco%20Slaviero%20-%20Weapons%20of%20Mass%20Distraction.pdf)
- * In this talk, we aim to briefly cover the background of sock puppets (and related attacks) before moving on to real world demonstrations & “attacks“.
+ * In this talk, we aim to briefly cover the background of sock puppets (and related attacks) before moving on to real world demonstrations & â€œattacksâ€œ.
 Rigging polls, abusing Twitter, causing Reddit riots & targeting popular news organisations are some of the (many) attacks covered.
-In all these cases we discuss what we tried, what worked, what didn’t and what the implications are of the attacks.
+In all these cases we discuss what we tried, what worked, what didnâ€™t and what the implications are of the attacks.
 Where possible we will cover defences and solutions.